What’s more beautiful than Bryce Canyon National Park in the summer? It’s Bryce Canyon in the winter.

 For more details and links to current weather information, visit the official Bryce Canyon National Park website.

 After the scenery, the winter activities are what brought us to Bryce Canyon in January.
 We signed up for a ranger-led snowshoe hike and attended one of Bryce Canyon’s popular star gazing shows.

 My husband and I were the only non-park employees on the ranger-led snowshoe hike we signed up for at the visitor center.
 It was our first time on snowshoes.
 The hike was free and gear was provided for us.
 We hiked about one mile round-trip with frequent educational stops.
 It was a good workout and I had fun!
 I would definitely take my kids (ages 7 and 10) on a ranger-led snowshoe hike another time.

 Bryce Canyon is one of the clearest and darkest places on earth to go star gazing and winter is an especially good time to catch one of the year-round star gazing programs because of Bryce Canyon’s high altitude, clear skies and cold temperatures.
-When we were there, the program began with a light, but long-ish lecture about light pollution from a park ranger.
+Our program started with an indoor presentation.

 Once it was good and dark, we took turns at the big telescopes outside, which was the highlight of the evening.
 Cold temperatures are likely to drive most people back inside after the first 30 minutes.
 If you’re willing to wait, you’ll get the telescopes and rangers to yourself before long.

 Pack warm layers and sturdy, waterproof footwear with excellent traction for winter at Bryce Canyon.
 Hiking trails will be open, and we found that even the well-trod sidewalks could be icy.